 - How efficiently is the machine mixing that air in the room?

 - How much of the air that comes out of the purifier gets sucked back into the machine quickly, rather than being pushed farther out into the room?

 Airflow tests assume perfect values for all of these variables.
 For example, it assumes that all the air coming out is 100% clean.
 Because all the assumptions are rosy, airflow values tend to be much more impressive than CADR.

 How to choose: When comparing purifiers, look for CADR over airflow (and pay attention to whether the company is reporting one or the other).
-And keep in mind that CADR tests are often done by third-party testing companies, whereas airflow is typically measured by the purifier manufacturer.
+CADR tests are often done by third-party testing companies, so may be more reputable.
+Whereas airflow is typically measured by the purifier manufacturer.